 Sessions to explore and deepen our connection with music.
 No previous experience or musical knowledge needed – all are welcome.
 To include listening, cultural and historical background, discussion and sharing time.

-Online sessions using Zoom (hi-fi sound at my end to maximise sound quality).
+These are online sessions using Zoom (hi-fi sound at my end to maximise sound quality).
 Audio recordings will be shared after each session so that you can catch up if you miss one – or listen again.
 You will also receive Youtube playlist suggestions for further listening and to explore more deeply what we hear in the sessions

-You can book for this here (or click the green button below) – let me know if you have any questions!
+You can book for this here or click the green button below) – let me know if you have any questions!

 Previous courses